A guide to upgrade subversion to 1.14

 • Locks: the locks which can be found via svnadmin lslocks

-• hooks: unrelative to the upgrade, remember that the hooks won’t get transferred while using dump & load migration.
+• hooks: Remember that the hooks won’t get transferred while using dump & load migration.

 Subversion file system schema comparability matrix